-If this camera were to take 35-day and 35-night pictures every 24 hours, the Trophy Cam HD No Glow would last 8.2 months in the field on a set of 8 AA Lithium Batteries.
+If this camera were to take 35-day and 35-night pictures every 24 hours, the Trophy Cam HD would last 8.2 months in the field on a set of 8 AA Lithium Batteries.
 This is very solid battery life.

 If this camera were to take 15-day and 15-night videos (10-second videos) every 24 hours, it would last 1.5 months in the field on a set of lithium batteries.
 This is due to a high battery draw on night videos.

 Picture Trigger & Recovery Speed: 0.15 s. / 0.93 s.